-My practice is strongly influenced by Mail Art.
-My Master’s work at NYU centered on the documentation of a year-long correspondence with the “father” of Mail Art, Ray Johnson and the history of the genre.
-Mail Art is the pre-cursor to our culture of sharing images, connecting strangers based on a common subject and complex networks of connections.
+With a practice strongly influenced by Mail Art, she follows mail art principles: an emphasis on community and connections, a belief that everyone can create and the value of play.
+Her Master’s work at NYU centered on the documentation of a year-long correspondence with the “father” of Mail Art, Ray Johnson and the history of the genre.
+The work is also inspired by the vibrant colors of Pop Art, the patterns of Fractal Geometry and the simplicity of Minimalism.

 Works originate as photos with the subject matter of architecture and other cityscapes, nature, and objects.
 These source images share a complexity of shapes, patterns and or textures.
 The photo serves as a template for a digital drawing mapped to the image.
 That image serves as the “DNA kernel” of the piece and is repeated and layered to generate an abstract scape.

 Ultimately, Triandafellos drives us toward a vision of a utopian future by abstractly demonstrating with the simple shapes and colors, that all life is based on the same material: matter which is transformed using different formulas to create everything on earth.